NOTICE: please see the important update at the end of this article.

 In other words: abusers will continue to abuse; liars will continue to lie; harassers will continue to harass; stalkers will continue to stalk.
 They do these things because that’s who they are, and the only One who can change them is God.
 But if you focus on doing what YOU should be doing, and if you focus on WHO you should be focusing on (your Heavenly Father), then what other people do won’t matter as much, and their tactics won’t be as effective.

 b.
 So then, with these verses in mind, the second focus of your prayers should be that while you are waiting for the Heavenly Father to deliver you (if it is in His will to do so), ask Him to enable you to endure the harassment and gang-stalking.
-And ask Him to help you to focus on Him, in spite of the struggles and the torment that you are enduring.
+And ask Him to help you to focus on Him and on His Word, in spite of the struggles and the torment that you are enduring.

 c.
 The last focus of your prayer is another difficult one, but it’s important.